REMICADE® (infliximab) and Medicare

-In 2015, people with Medicare Part D will pay an average monthly premium of $33.13.2 After a $320 deductible, patients pay 25% of the next $2,960 in prescription drug costs.3 Patients will then be in the "donut hole" (also known as the coverage gap), where they will pay 45% of the plan's cost for covered brand medications and 65% of the plan's cost for covered generic medications until they reach $4,700 in out-of-pocket prescription drug costs.
+In 2016, people with Medicare Part D will pay an average monthly premium of $34.10.3 After a $360 deductible, patients pay 25% of the next $3,310 in prescription drug costs.
+Patients will then be in the "donut hole" (also known as the coverage gap), where they will pay 45% of the plan's cost for covered brand medications and 58% of the plan's cost for covered generic medications until they reach $4,850 in out-of-pocket prescription drug costs.
 This is known as the catastrophic coverage phase.
-Patients are responsible for 5% of all additional drug costs after reaching the catastrophic coverage phase.4 Except for the average monthly premium and the prescription drug costs before the coverage gap which increased from 2014, patient cost-share under Medicare Part D has decreased in 2015.
+Patients are responsible for 5% of all additional drug costs after reaching the catastrophic coverage phase.4

 Most patients who have Medicare also have some type of secondary insurance coverage.
 This secondary coverage may be an employer-sponsored plan, Medigap plan, or the Medicaid program.
 These plans offer a wide variety of supplemental coverage to Medicare.
 For example, Medigap plans may cover some or all of a patient's 20% coinsurance and deductible for administration of REMICADE® provided through Medicare Part B. However, Medigap plans typically do not provide this type of coverage for REMICADE® if it is provided under the Part D prescription drug benefit.
 Patients enrolled in a Medicare Advantage plan cannot also enroll in a Medigap plan.

-Special Notice for Providers: Coding for Disaster Victim Services
+Special Notice for Providers: Coding for Disaster Victim Services5